AdobeDocs/dynamic-media-classic.en/code-of-conduct.md

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address or posting by way of an official social media account.
 It also includes acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Project maintainers may further define and clarify the representation of a project.

 ## Enforcement